THE EKYA EARLY YEARS CURRICULUM

-The pre-primary program at Ekya, for 2.5 to 5.5-year-olds, has two approaches – Kindergarten and Montessori.
+The pre-primary program at Ekya, for 3 to 6-year-olds, has two approaches – Kindergarten and Montessori.
 Both work on the shared principle of stimulating young minds through inquiry.
 While Montessori students learn through doing rather than instruction, Kindergarten students use play and a nurturing environment to enhance their natural skills and gifts.

 In the case of both approaches, Ekya believes in learning through curiosity by constantly encouraging the young ones to boldly ask questions and delve deeper into concepts.